-- the surface water from the roof is already existing, there will be little change with the hardstanding; and - a CEMP is in place to mitigate impacts during the construction phase. - 92.
-Therefore, the development can be screened out for the purposes of the Habitat Regulations and as such an Appropriate Assessment is not required.
-However, in order to mitigate the adverse effects, and make the development acceptable, the above mitigation measures and CEMP will need to be implemented as conditions on any grant of planning permission and, on this basis, it is considered that the proposal will not have an adverse effect on the integrity of the SAC. - 93.
+- 59. The Authority has a duty to consider impact upon European Protected Species under the Conservation of Habitats and Species Regulations 2017 (as amended) for all applications. - 60.
+An Ecology Assessment (December 2024) by Dunelm Ecology has been submitted in support of the application.
 It is noted, with respect to bats, that one day time inspection (May 2024) and three dusk emergence surveys (June, July and August 2024) were conducted on the Mill.
 Low numbers of brown long-eared droppings and feeding remains were found and numerous roosting opportunities in the form of external wall crevices and gaps around gable verges and roof slates were identified during the day time inspection.
 Low numbers of bats were recorded emerging from the building and several species were recorded foraging in the surrounding area during all nocturnal surveys.
-Based on the field survey results, the mill was assessed as supporting common pipistrelle and brown long-eared day roost sites. - 94.
-Whilst no evidence of nesting birds was found within the mill, the external wall crevices have potential to be used by crevice dwelling species.
-There was no evidence of otter or water vole was recorded during the survey, although suitable habitat and evidence of water voles has been recorded within the wider area.
-The site provided sub-optimal burrowing habitat for water voles, therefore they are unlikely to be impacted.
-Otters may occasional forage/commute along the river when it holds water but no resting places would be impacted by the proposals. - 95.
-Given the above, it is considered that all surveys have been undertaken in line with the relevant guidelines.
+Based on the field survey results, the mill was assessed as supporting common pipistrelle and brown long-eared day roost sites. - 61.
+Whilst no evidence of nesting birds was found within the Mill, the external wall crevices have potential to be used by crevice dwelling species.
+No evidence of otter or water vole was recorded during the survey, although suitable habitat and evidence of water voles has been recorded within the wider area.
+The site provided sub-optimal burrowing habitat for water voles and, therefore, they are unlikely to be impacted.
+Otters may occasionally forage/commute along the river when it holds water, but no resting places would be impacted by the proposals. - 62.
+Given the above, it is advised that all surveys have been undertaken in line with the relevant guidelines.
 An appropriate impact assessment has been undertaken along with details for appropriate mitigation/compensatory methods for all surveyed species/habitats and the mitigation measures for bats are welcomed.
-Conditions are requested with respect to all mitigation and enhancement measures identified in Section 4.3 of the Ecology Survey (2024) being adhered to and with regard to works not being undertaken during the bird breeding and nesting period.
-On this basis, the proposals are considered to comply with Policies GSP3 and L2 of the Core Strategy and Policies DMC11 and DMC12 of the Development Management Plan. - 96.
-The development is exempt from statutory Biodiversity Net Gain.
+Conditions are requested with respect to all mitigation and enhancement measures identified in Section 4.3 of the

+Ecology Survey (2024) being adhered to and with regard to works not being undertaken during the bird breeding and nesting period.
+On this basis, the proposals are considered to comply with Policies GSP3 and L2 of the Core Strategy and Policy DMC11 of the Development Management Plan.